 Night terrors, sleep paralysis, and nightmares can be linked because they have similar symptoms and causes.
 However, these usually unwanted events have distinct differences.

 Of late, night terrors, also known as sleep terrors, have become quite common.
-They can sometimes mistaken for nightmares or sleep paralysis.
-Here’s the differences:
+They can sometimes be mistaken for nightmares or sleep paralysis.
+Here are the differences:

 Sleep Paralysis: Finding yourself unable to move, in a state of paralysis, while waking or falling asleep.

 Night Terrors: Periods or episodes of fearful screaming, flailing, and seeming panic while sleeping.